 Earn the Coveted Black Cap

-$1000-$1600.
-The final cost of the event entry fee is determined once the total pool of swimmers has been determined.
+Historically $1000-$1600 per person to swim all 3 channels.
+The final cost is determined once the total pool of swimmers has been determined.
 All other costs are at the swimmers expense: These costs may include, but are not limited to, the costs of travel, hotel, food, feeds, medical care, and gear.
 Certification of each swimmer’s successful channel crossing(s) comes at no additional cost.

 MAUI NUI TRIANGLE SWIM SOLO:

 For swimmers wanting to swim all 3 channels continuously please contact us for course advice, guidance, and more.
 Suggested directions for the swim: Lanai to Maui, Maui to Molokai, Molokai to Lanai.

 Steven Minaglia created ʻAu I Nā Mokupuni ʻEkolu Maui Nui Swim in 2017.
 He has completed the event as a swimmer in every year the event has been run.